chainflip-io/chainflip-eth-contracts/docs/Vault.md

 - `message`:       The message to be sent to the egress chain.
 This is a general purpose message.

-- `gasAmount`:  The amount of native gas to be used on the destination chain's call.
+- `gasAmount`:     The amount to be used for gas in the egress chain.

-- `refundAddress`: Address for any future refunds to the user.
+- `cfParameters`:  Additional paramters to be passed to the Chainflip protocol.

-## `xCallToken(uint32 dstChain, bytes dstAddress, uint16 dstToken, bytes message, uint256 gasAmount, contract IERC20 srcToken, uint256 amount, bytes refundAddress)` (external)
+## `xCallToken(uint32 dstChain, bytes dstAddress, uint32 dstToken, bytes message, uint256 gasAmount, contract IERC20 srcToken, uint256 amount, bytes cfParameters)` (external)

  Performs a cross-chain call to the destination chain and destination address.
 An ERC20 token amount
          needs to be approved to this contract.
 The ERC20 token must be supported by the Chainflip Protocol.